phalcon/documentation/docs/db-layer.md

 ;
 ```

-Typed placeholders are also more powerful since we can now bind a static array without having to pass each element
-independently as a placeholder:
+Typed placeholders are also more flexible since we can now bind a static array without having to pass each element independently as a placeholder:

 ```php
 <?php